dev-labs-bg/swift-video-generator/README.md

 }
 ```
 With the type **.multiple** you can create a video that combines multiple image/audio pairs.
 The finished video will queue up multiple videos created by taking one image from the array and it's corresponding index element from the audio array, creating a video from it and then appending it to the finished video.

+If you leave the **audio** array empty and implement **videoDurationInSeconds**, the generated video contains only the images without audio.

 Then the next pair of audio and image will be made into a video and appended after the first one.
 This will continue untill all image/audio pairs have been appended.
 If the image/audio pairs are not the same count, the extra audio(s)/image(s) is not used.

 The **fileName** and **videoBackgroundColor** properties are used in the same way as in the **.single** type.